jadelapuente/14jdelap.github.io/content/posts/drafts/favorites.md

 This is a list of things that I like and recommend across different topics.

-# Computing
+## Computing

-## How to learn programming
+### How to learn programming

 I enthusiastically recommend [Launch School](http://www.launchschool.com), without which I probably would've never become a software engineer.

-## Linking
+### Linking

 I learn linking while working on a C migration at Thought Machine: migrating from `musl` to `glibc` means changing what C standard library your binary is linked to.

-Here's what I recommend you approach linking:
+I hope that a good starting point is this article I wrote about [learning how to fix linking errors]({{< relref "/posts/python-decimal-module-performance-optimization.md" >}}).

+I learnt a lot through:

+- [Computer Systems: An Application Programmer's Perspective](https://www.goodreads.com/book/show/18724533) and [Computer Organization and Design](https://www.amazon.com/Computer-Organization-Design-RISC-V-Architecture/dp/0128203315/) are both great at building up the necessary context and introducing linking
 - [Beginner's Guide to Linkers](https://www.lurklurk.org/linkers/linkers.html)
 - Ian Lance Taylor's [20 part blog post on linkers](https://lwn.net/Articles/276782/)
-- If the above was difficult to understand, read *Computer Systems: An Application Programmer's Perspective* as it's great at building up the necessary context and introducing linking in chapter 7

-<<INSERT MY ARTICLE ON LINKING HERE>>

-# My favorite books
+## My favorite books

 My favorite book is any of the biographies written by Robert Caro.
 He describes the books as about power at a subnational (Robert Moses) and national (Lyndon Johnson) level.
 While that's true I also think the books are more than that: almost a keyhole into what makes us human.